cairn-labs/njord-v1/README.md

-Njord is an algorithmic trading system designed to actively trade a variety of assets (currently, equities and cryptocurrencies) based on streams of various data types (currently stock aggregates, crypto order books, subreddit top pages
-+ comments, and news headlines + articles).
+Njord is an algorithmic trading system designed to actively trade a variety of assets (currently, equities and cryptocurrencies) based on streams of various data types (currently stock aggregates, crypto order books, subreddit top pages and comments, and news headlines + articles).
 It is not designed for high frequency trading (it is a soft-realtime system and trading based on second-level data is probably ill-advised) but should be capable of trading strategies at cadences of one minute to weeks.